Security Futures—Know Your Risks, or Risk Your Future

 But there is more to finding a broker than knowing which ones might not be trustworthy.
 The key is finding the broker and firm that make you feel comfortable and best meet your personal financial needs.

-Protections for Securities Accounts—If you hold security futures contracts in a securities account, SEC rules prohibit a brokerage firm from using your funds and securities to finance its business.
+- Protections for Securities Accounts — If you hold security futures contracts in a securities account, SEC rules prohibit a brokerage firm from using your funds and securities to finance its business.
 As a result, the brokerage firm is required to set aside funds equal to the net of all its excess payables to its customers (money the firm owes customers) over receivables from customers (money customers owe the firm).
 These rules also require the firm to segregate (hold separately) a customer's fully paid and excess margin securities.

 SIPC coverage is limited to $500,000 per customer, including up to $250,000 for cash.
 This coverage is limited to protecting funds and securities if the broker holding these assets becomes insolvent; these protections do not cover market losses.
 To learn more, read our article on SIPC protection.

+Review your accounts statements and trade confirmations.
 If you believe you have been wronged or see a mistake in your account, act quickly.
 Immediately question any transaction you do not understand or did not authorize.
 Don't be timid or ashamed to complain.
 The securities industry needs your help so it can operate successfully.
 Here are the steps you should take:

 - If you think it's a minor mistake, talk to your broker.
 This may be the fastest way to resolve the problem.